+ACCIDENT/INCIDENT PROCEDURE

-ACCIDENT/INCIDENT PROCEDURE YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
+YOU ARE RESPONSIBLE FOR SAFE PLACE,

+SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

 46 Guidelines USE THE ACCIDENT/INCIDENT AIDE MEMOIRE see Annex A. In any accident/incident, any person involved with the activity can and should issue the command "Stop, Stop, Stop" and if necessary, apply first aid.
 Once the command is issued all firing or movement is to cease and personnel are to wait for further direction from the range safety staff.
 It is then the responsibility of the RCO to ensure the correct actions are taken.

-47 Ops room/Range Control role Immediately inform Range Control.
-Range control will, if necessary call an ambulance and send it to the correct location.
+47

+a super the particular correct location.
 There is no requirement for the RCO to phone an ambulance.
-48 In the event of a civilian ambulance being required, the following information is needed: Number of casualtiesType of injuriesLocation of casualty 49 Ambulance control, ERV location The user is to send someone to meet the ambulance at the entrance to the range.
-50 RCO Incident Control Point The range staff are to cordon off the incident area and set up an Incident Control Point (ICP) and inform Range Control of its location.
-All agencies attending will be directed by the Range Control.
-All visitors to the incident are to be controlled by the ICP Comd, this includes outside agencies such as the police and emergency services.
+48 In the event of a Number of casualties civilian ambulance being required, Type of injuries the following , , , , , , , , , , , , , , , , , , , information is Location of casualty needed: 49 Ambulance control, The user is to send someone to meet the ambulance at the entrance to the ERV location range.
+50 RCO Incident The range staff are to cordon off the incident area and set up an Control Point Incident Control Point (ICP) and inform Range Control of its location.
+All agencies attending will be directed by the Range Control. • All visitors to the incident are to be controlled by the ICP Comd, this includes outside agencies such as the police and emergency services.
 Ensure communications are maintained with the Range Control at all times throughout the incident.
-51 Accident/Incident reporting Once the accident/incident is under control, it is the RCOs responsibility to ensure they follow the reporting procedure laid out in the relevant publication, e.g. Pam 21.
-The RCO must have the necessary reporting procedure at hand either in or extracted from the necessary publication.
+51 Accident/Incident Once the accident/incident is under control, it is the RCOs responsibility l ° ' reporting to ensure they follow the reporting procedure laid out in the relevant publication, e.g. Pam 21.
+The RCO must have the necessary reporting procedure at hand either L in or extracted from the necessary publication.

 RANGE RECCE YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-52 Any unit using this range are to ensure they are familiar with the Range facilities.
-Prior to firing, units should contact Range Control to book a recce of the range.
+52 52 Booking the Recce Any unit using this range are to ensure they are familiar with the Range facilities.
+Prior to firing, units should contact Range Control to boo a recce of the range.
 You are to report to Range Control for a briefing, prior to going out to the range.
-53 In Order To carry Out A Recce You Must Be In Possession Of The Following: Up to date Range Orders.
-54 Target Requirement During your recce you inform the RLO of your Target requirement.
+53 54 Target Requirement During your recce you inform the RLO of your Target requirement.